 - the Beccaria, the meat market

-And if you want to discover more abour local gastronomy, Captain Ulysses recommends:
+If you want to find out more about local gastronomy, Captain Ulysses recommends

-- a guided tour of the Rialto Market which includes delicious tastings
+- a guided tour of the Rialto Market including delicious tastings

-- or a visit to the Rialto Market followed by a private cooking class
+- a guided tour of the Rialto Market followed by a cooking class

 The Rialto Bridge spans the Grand Canal between the sestiere of San Marco and the sestiere of San Polo.